typesense/typesense-website/docs-site/content/0.22.0/api/README.md

 <br/>

-## What's new
+## What's new on v{{ $page.typesenseVersion }}

 This release contains new features, performance improvements and important bug fixes.

 ### New Features

-- Customizable word separators and special characters for indexing: it's now possible to split words on special characters and index them as separate words.
-You can also index and search special characters / symbols.
+- Customizable word separators: define a list of special characters via the `token_separators` configuration during schema creation.
+These characters are then used as word separators, _in addition_ to space and new-line characters.
+- Index and search special characters: define a list of special characters that will be indexed as text via the `symbols_to_index` configuration during schema creation.
 - Dynamic filtering based on rules: overrides now support a `filter_by` clause that can apply filters dynamically to query rules defined in the override.
 - Server side caching: cache search requests for a configurable amount of time to improve perceived latencies on heavy queries.
 Refer to the `use_cache` and `cache_ttl` parameters.
 By default, caching is disabled.
 - Protection against expensive queries via the use of `search_cutoff_ms` parameter that attempts to return results early when the cutoff time has elapsed.
 This is not a strict guarantee and facet computation is not bound by this parameter.